bitnami/charts/bitnami/matomo/README.md

 # Matomo packaged by Bitnami

 Matomo, formerly known as Piwik, is a real time web analytics program.
-It provides detailed reports on website visitors: the search engines and keywords they used,  popular pages, and much more.
+It provides detailed reports on website visitors.

 [Overview of Matomo](https://matomo.org/)

 Trademarks: This software listing is packaged by Bitnami.
 The respective trademarks mentioned in the offering are owned by the respective companies, and use of them does not imply any affiliation or endorsement.

 ## TL;DR

 ```console